 Don’t run, little fellow!
 I just want to say hi!
 And maybe pet you!

 One of the most impressive things about the Badlands are the seemingly-neverending hills of rock.
 It’s unlike anything I’ve seen anywhere else.
 I can only imagine what the early explorers who stumbled on this place would have thought.

-I camped for a night in the Badlands and did some hiking the next morning, walking through prairie dog villages and stepping around fresh bison dung all over the place.
+I camped for a night in the Badlands at Sage Creek Campground.
+It was a fun backpacking experience.
+We did some hiking the next morning, walking through prairie dog villages and stepping around fresh bison dung all over the place.

 The bison wander around wherever they feel like, although they’re not as numerous here as they are in Custer State Park.
 You can run into them on a hike, so keep your distance!

 Here’s a basic map showing the main hiking trails in the Badlands: